Dalje-et/simo/README.md

 simo
 =================

-Your favourite tool to **si**mulate **mo**nitor behaviour
+Your favourite tool to **si**mulate **mo**nitor behaviour.

 # Introduction

-`simo` is a light-weight CLI tool that has mainly two responsibilities: **create** monitors and **ingest** data into your Datadog org to eventually cause the created monitors to trigger certain behaviour.
-Its purpose is to introduce e2e tests with on Monitors within production.
+`simo` is a light-weight CLI tool that has mainly two responsibilities: **create** monitors and **ingest** data into your Datadog org to eventually cause the created monitors to trigger.
+Its purpose is to introduce e2e tests on Monitors within production.
 For optimal results, `simo` should be used in your personal org.

 TODO: insert cool GIF